chriscowley/puppetmaster-bootstrap/README.md

 - `PMB_TEST` : Forces will only tell you what it would do, but nothing actually happens
 - `PMB_INSTALL_POSTRECEIVE` : Install the post-receive git hook (default=1)
 ```

-`PMB_REPO_PREFIX` allows you to use a difference mirror than Puppetlabs own Yum server